Mridhul14350/NewsPortalApp/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Run Project

+1. Clone the project.
+2. Run command 'npm install' in CMD to install the necessary packages.
+3. Run command 'ng serve'.
+4. Go to 'http://localhost:4200/' in browser.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).